 3. How will the procedure be implemented?

-This is the most critical point about the implications that the Court’s ruling will have.
+This is the most critical point regarding the implications that the Court’s ruling will have.
 In fact, this newspaper learned that the decision did not go over well with some medical sectors and with the Ministry of Health itself.

 Why is there such a stir?
 Because the change in the rules of the game seems to make sense for constitutionalists and criminal lawyers, but it will imply a series of ethical dilemmas and practical difficulties for nurses, palliative care specialists and anesthesiologists.